Table of Contents

 If you are looking for a fun way to reach Sweden, then taking the Tallinn to Stockholm ferry is a great option.
 The 17.5-hour journey will take you across the Baltic Sea from Estonia and past thousands of uninhabited islands before reaching Sweden’s charming capital.

 This is also the perfect option for those on a road trip around Europe as you can bring your car onto the boat.
-In this article, we will discover all there is to know about the Tallinn to Stockholm ferry.
+Check rental prices for Estonia and Sweden with our partners at Discover Cars.
+Click here to find out more.

 You might also like my other ferry travel articles: